This page introduces the MFrontGallery project whose latest version is available at: https://github.com/thelfer/MFrontGallery

 1.4.2 A more elaborate solution

-A more elaborate solution consists in splitting the input file in multiple ones and separating the material declarations from the rest.
+A more elaborate solution consists in splitting the input file into multiple ones and separating the material declarations from the rest.
 One can thus maintain a database of ready-to-use material definitions.

 A variant of this approach is to have specific keywords allowing to request specific material definitions.